 Where and how to rent a car in Central Asia?
-The market is still young and quiet, and due to difficult roads, high import taxes and a severe climate, prices are generally higher than elsewhere.
+The market is still young and quiet, and due to difficult roads, high import taxes, lack of competition and a severe climate, prices are generally higher than elsewhere.

 Be aware you need to bring back the car to your starting point with all companies listed below.
 If you are looking to rent a motorbike, you have some more options.

 Bishkek is a good place to rent a car at the moment, with actual competition between companies.
-Locally-run, renting a 4×4 from Bishkek with Sergey, you get the assurance of very high-quality service and very reliable, very well-maintained, rugged cars.
+Renting a 4×4 from Bishkek with Sergey, you get the assurance of very high-quality service and very reliable, very well-maintained, rugged cars.
 Sergey can also provide a driver.

-Budget travelers will appreciate an offer from Azamat.
+Budget travelers will appreciate Azamat‘s offer.
 3 models are rented for 45 EUR a day.
 Cars are also based in Bishkek.

 Tajikistan & Pamir Highway

-Osh is the best place to start if you want to rent a car for the whole Pamir Highway.
-Bishkek is the second best option, but you need more time.
-There is no one in Tajikistan who rents out cars for self-driving.
+Osh is a good place to start if you want to rent a car for the Pamir Highway + Dushanbe and Khujand loop (or simply want to do Osh-Khorog-Osh).
+However, we currently have no partners there.
+Bishkek is the third best option, but you need more time.

-Car rental in Kazakhstan is plentiful, but for exploratory driving outside of city limits, there is only one company that rents out off-road cars from Almaty.
-Marat, a former lawyer and actor turned full-time motorcycle renegade, is a distant relative of Saule, but we promise we did not let it cloud our judgment!
+Car rental in Kazakhstan is plentiful, but for exploratory driving outside of city limits, there are only few companies that rents out off-road cars from Almaty.
+Marat, a former lawyer and actor turned full-time motorcycle renegade, is a distant relative of Saule, but we promise we did not let it cloud our judgement; he actually knows his stuff.

 If you want to rent a car to drive inside the city, we recommend multinationals like Hertz, Avis and Europcar in Almaty and Astana.